Auntie, this stuff is moving so fast we can't keep up with it.

 They're stupid.

-Our old buddies from Z Top.
+Our old buddies from ZZ Top.

-Hey, look, now folks, I don't want to get too technical on this black paint versus white paint and reflection of heat and so forth, because it misses the point.
+Hey, look, now, folks, I don't want to get too technical on this black paint versus white paint and reflection of heat and so forth because it misses the point.

 The point of all this is not whether black or white makes a car cooler or warmer.